firiceguo/firiceguo.github.io/_posts/2016-08-24-MachineLearning-Evaluate.md

 -------
 Update 2016/12/22
 -------

 ## 验证集 & 测试集 (Validation set & Test set)

-> Training set: A set of examples used for learning, which is to fit the parameters [i.e., weights] of the classifier.
+Pattern Recognition and Neural Networks, Ripley, B.D (1996):

-Validation set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.
+- Training set: A set of examples used for learning, which is to fit the parameters [i.e., weights] of the classifier.

-Test set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.
+- Validation set: A set of examples used to tune the parameters [i.e., architecture, not weights] of a classifier, for example to choose the number of hidden units in a neural network.

--- Pattern Recognition and Neural Networks, Ripley, B.D (1996)
+- Test set: A set of examples used only to assess the performance [generalization] of a fully specified classifier.

 The **validation phase** is often split into two parts: